- Couse Code: AVI20325

 Specialist training for transport security personnel working in maritime and cruise terminal screening environments

 The Certificate II in Transport Security Protection (Maritime Screening Officer) is the essential starting point for anyone looking to begin a career in maritime security, particularly within Australia’s growing cruise terminal sector.
+If you’re interested in working in a high-visibility, people-focused environment where your role directly supports the safety of passengers, crew and vessels, this course provides the foundation employers expect.

 This maritime security program is designed for individuals seeking to work in regulated transport security screening roles within Australia’s maritime sector, with a strong focus on cruise terminal operations.
 The course develops practical capability to operate effectively at maritime passenger screening points, including managing access to secure and restricted areas, conducting primary and secondary screening of people and items, and identifying weapons, prohibited items and security risks in accordance with approved maritime security procedures.
 Learners gain hands-on experience with screening technologies and equipment commonly used in maritime environments, including X-ray screening systems, electronic metal detection and other approved screening tools.